CS126SP20/final-project-ckesan2/DEVELOPMENT.md

 - **5/03/2020** Picked out less blurry background images and finished writing the documentation in the README.md file for the project.

+- **5/04/2020** Added more documentation to the README.md
+file about gflags and how to build libcinder.
 ---